-So skis out of the clouds on the Sask Glacier.
+[So skis out of the clouds on the Saskatchewan Glacier.]

-So and Ferenc looking small agains the terrain.
+[So and Ferenc looking small against the terrain.]

-A rare section of the Sask Glacier that was steep enough to do turns on!
+[A rare section of the Saskatchewan Glacier that was steep enough to do turns on!]

-So and Ferenc come off the Sask Glacier with Andromeda towering above them.
+[So and Ferenc come off the Saskatchewan Glacier with an outlier of Mount Andromeda towering above them.]

 [So and Ferenc approach the Big Bend parking lot after crossing the North Saskatchewan river.]